Chart Color Schemes

 Duntroon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Duntroon's population, as per AreaSearch's analysis, is approximately 2,239 as of November 2025.
-This represents an increase of 265 people, a 13.4% rise from the 2021 Census figure of 1,974 people.
-The change is inferred from the estimated resident population of 2,241 in June 2024 and an additional seven validated new addresses since the Census date.
-This results in a population density ratio of 929 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Duntroon's growth since the 2021 census exceeded the state average of 5.9%, positioning it as a growth leader in its SA4 region.
-Interstate migration contributed approximately 46.2% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Duntroon's population is around 2,241 as of Feb 2026.
+This reflects an increase of 267 people (13.5%) since the 2021 Census, which reported a population of 1,974 people.
+The change is inferred from the estimated resident population of 2,241 from the ABS as of June 2024 and an additional 7 validated new addresses since the Census date.
+This population level equates to a density ratio of 929 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Duntroon's 13.5% growth since the 2021 census exceeded the state (6.7%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 46.2% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
-According to these projections, Duntroon's population is expected to decline by 41 persons by 2041.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Regarding demographic trends, projections indicate a decline in overall population, with the area's population expected to reduce by 41 persons by 2041 according to this methodology.

 Frequently Asked Questions - Population